foostan/mkbd/developers_guide/developers_guide_en.md

 # Developer's Guide (EN)
 ## Introduction
 This is a guide for those developing the Meishi Keyboard.
-We will explain the process of creating a "business card type" keyboard such as `mkbd / pcb` in a tutorial format.
+I will explain the process of creating a "business card type" keyboard such as `mkbd / pcb` in a tutorial format.

 ## PCB design
 ### Start a new project